 For example, if you have negative balances – such as a loan that hasn’t been paid in full or a former bank account where you spent more money than you had – you can call the banks listed to find out if you can still pay them back.
 If they will allow you to do this, you can then ask if they will remove their negative reports.

 If you can’t get your past mistakes corrected and removed from the report, keep track of the dates when they occurred.
 Most negative balances drop off reports after five years.
-So, if you are close to the five year mark, the issues may resolve themselves.
+So, if you are close to the five-year mark, the issues may resolve themselves.

 Something else to be aware of: just like a credit report, a banking history report can have errors.
-So, make sure you look over your report completely to ensure it is correct.
+So, make sure you look at your report completely to ensure it is correct.
 If not, contact ChexSystems and start a dispute over the mistakes on your report.

 Request a Reconsideration